 BlastSax are pioneering sandless sandbags which have undergone extensive trials with the British armed forces and can save lives by mitigating explosions from IEDs while helping to preserve the evidence.

 They are transformed from being as light as a pillowcase to more effective than sandbags in minutes.
-Easy and space-saving to store in warehouses or on vehicles, BlastSax weigh just 700 grammes before being activated by simply adding water and then they become taut, weighing 20kg (44lbs) in around 3 minutes.
+Easy and space-saving to store in warehouses or on vehicles, BlastSax weigh just 13 ounces (0.37 kilos) before being activated by simply adding water and then they become taut, weighing around 20kg (44lbs) in just 5 minutes.

 BlastSax have been shown to be more effective than sandbags at capturing fragments from explosive devices and helping forensic teams gather evidence.
 They are also proved to be a reliable protective barrier against grenades and bullets fired by the standard British Army SA80A2 rifle with an official army report stating:

 Even at extremely close ranges the BlastSax were able to contain the round.
 The BlastSax were able to offer excellent protection against this calibre of weapon.